-So you can rest assured that if you are serious and determined to know mentalism, this book is for you .
+While there are only 13 tricks, these tricks can be a foundation for many others and will help you get started.
+So you can rest assured that if you are serious and determined to learn mentalism, this book is for you .

 The great mind behind this amazing authorship is Tony Corinda.
-This was one great envy of almost every magic and mentalism enthusiast in his time.
+He was on of the greatest in his time.

 In 1958, he started writing a series of books, The Steps to Mentalism, thirteen of them, which have now been compiled into one book.